haribharadwaj/syllabi/CSD1237_NeurosciComm.md

 Using the discussion board allows for getting help quickly and efficiently both from classmates, and the instructors.
-You are encouraged to ask *and answer* questions about logistics, content, assignments, case/research presentations, or exams.
+You are encouraged to ask *and answer* questions about logistics, content, assignments, or projects.
-However, please do *not* share explicit solutions to assignments, exams etc.
+However, please do *not* share explicit solutions to assignments, projects etc.
 You are also encouraged to share any ideas, articles, videos, or other resources related to neuroscience of communication that you think would be interesting and/or beneficial to others.